deborah-O/deborah-O.github.io/GEOG5995MA1.md

 ```
 def movement(self):
         '''This statement generates a random number with a condition.
-If that it is less than 0.5 then 1 is added to
+If that it is less than 0.5 then 1 is
-           the value (y,x) co-ords.
+           added to the value (y,x) co-ords.
 If its more than 0.5 then 1 is taken away.
-The %100 creates an boundary that
+The %100 creates
-           that ensures agents return back into frame if they fall off the edges.
+           a boundary that ensures agents return back into frame if they fall off the edges.
         if random.random( ) <0.5:
             self.columny = (self.columny + 1) % 100
         else: